kuddai/jupytext.nvim/README.md

 #### `autosync`

-If true (recommended), enable automatic synchronization for files paired via the Jupytext plugin (the plugin for Jupyter Lab).
+If `true` (recommended), enable automatic synchronization for files paired via the Jupytext plugin (the plugin for Jupyter Lab).
 For `.ipynb` files, this checks if the notebook is paired to any plain text files.
 If so, it will call `jupytext --sync` before loading the file and after saving it, to ensure all files are being kept in sync.
 It will also periodically check whether the `.ipynb` file has changed on disk and reload it if necessary, setting the [`autoread`](https://neovim.io/doc/user/options.html#'autoread') option for the current buffer.

+#### `handle_url_schemes`

+If `true`, set up [`BufReadPost`](https://neovim.io/doc/user/autocmd.html#BufReadPost), [`BufWritePre`](https://neovim.io/doc/user/autocmd.html#BufWritePre), and [`BufWritePost`](https://neovim.io/doc/user/autocmd.html#BufWritePost) handlers for buffers with a URL scheme name (like `oil-ssh://hostname/path/to/file.ipynb`).
+This converts the buffer content from and to the `ipynb` representation under the assumption that some other plugin is responsible for reading and writing the buffer.
+See [Compatibility](#compatibility) for details.

 Usage
 =====

-When opening an `.ipynb` file, this plugin will inject itself into the loading process and convert the `json` data in the file to a plain text format by piping it through `jupytext` using the `format` set in [Options](#options).
+When opening an `.ipynb` file, this plugin will inject itself into the loading process (on [`BufReadCmd`](https://neovim.io/doc/user/autocmd.html#BufReadCmd)) and convert the `json` data in the file to a plain text format by piping it through `jupytext` using the `format` set in [Options](#options).

-On saving, the original `.ipynb` file will be updated by piping the content of the current buffer back into `jupytext`.
+On saving (on [`BufWriteCmd`](https://neovim.io/doc/user/autocmd.html#BufWriteCmd)), the original `.ipynb` file will be updated by piping the content of the current buffer back into `jupytext`.
 With the default `update` setting, this will keep existing outputs and metadata in the notebook.
 When saving the buffer to a new file, it will be converted if the filename has an `.ipynb` extension.
 Otherwise, the buffer will be written unchanged.

+Files that have a URL scheme in their name are converted in a less efficient manner based on their buffer content, if `handle_url_schemes = true`.
+See [Compatibility](#compatibility) for details.

 Paired Files